gillesmateu/RHEL-KVM-cloud-init/README.md

 5. go to section "Virtualization Images" at https://access.redhat.com/downloads/content/rhel
 6. download qcow images or put images generated with image-builder in the `images/`  directory
 7. run the script
+8. after install:
+   * halt the VM,
+   * remove cdrom,
+   * start the VM